Universality and the circular law for sparse random matrices: Proof of Lemma Proof of Lemma 3.3

-Lemma~\ref{lemLdim} follows directly from the slightly more detailed statement in Lemma~\ref{lemLdim'} given below.
-In this section, we will prove Lemma~\ref{lemLdim'}, closely follows the proof of \cite[Lemma~4.3]{TVuK2008} with some changes.
-The biggest difference with the proof of \cite[Lemma~4.3]{TVuK2008} is in the proof of Lemma~\ref{Lmedt}, where we must adapt the approach of Krishnapur from \cite[Appendix C]{TVuK2008} to a sparse setting (see Lemma~\ref{KrishLem}).
+Lemma~\ref{lemLdim} follows directly from the slightly more detailed statement in Lemma~\ref{lemLdimm} given below.
+In this section, we will prove Lem\-ma~\ref{lemLdimm} by adapting the proof of Lemma 4.3 of~\cite{TVuK2008}, with some changes.
+The biggest difference with the proof of Lemma 4.3 of~\cite{TVuK2008} is in the proof of Lemma~\ref{Lmedt}, where we must adapt the approach of Krishnapur from~\cite{TVuK2008}, Appendix~C, to a sparse setting (see Lemma~\ref{KrishLem}).
 This is one critical juncture where it seems like it would take a new idea to prove almost sure convergence in place of convergence in probability.
-One possible approach would be proving a sparse version of \cite{DSilverstein2007} (which is used in \cite{TVuK2008} in the proof of almost sure convergence in the non-sparse case).
-Lemma~\ref{KrishLem} is also the only place where the assumption of independence between the real and complex parts is used, and it would be interesting to see if this assumption could be removed.
-Other notable differences from the proof of \cite[Lemma~4.3]{TVuK2008} are that we must use Proposition~\ref{SpLem5.1} in place of \cite[Proposition~5.1]{TVuK2008} and that we kill keep track of a lower bound on $\delta$, which simplifies some steps in the proof.
+One possible approach would be proving a sparse version of~\cite{DSilverstein2007} (which is used in \cite {TVuK2008} in the proof of almost sure convergence in the nonsparse case).
+Other notable differences from the proof of Lemma 4.3 of~\cite{TVuK2008} are that we must use Proposition~\ref{SpLem51} in place of Proposition 5.1 of~\cite{TVuK2008}, and that we kill keep track of a~lower bound on $\delta$, which simplifies some steps in the proof. \begin{lemma} For every $\varepsilon_1 >0$ and for all sufficiently small $\varepsilon _2>0$, where~$\varepsilon_2$ depends on $\varepsilon_1$ and other constants, the following holds.
+For every $\delta>0$ satisfying